lokesh7296/technical-writing-portfolio/README.md

   ## Articles
   1. What is Linux?
+  2. Top 20 Linux Commands
+  3. What is Docker
+  4. What is jenkins
+  5. What is Git and GitHub

-  more articas will be added soon
+ more articles will be added soon
-  Thank you for visiting my portfolio.